cajunwildcat/GBF-Party-Parser/README.md

  - If you want to change the input/output file you can use `npx bookmarklet <source> <destination>` or edit the `build` command in `package.json`

 ## Update Log
+Version 2.31
+ - Fixed silent error when character slots are empty

 Version 2.3 (05/05/2024):
  - Added support for manadiver minos
  - Fixed issue of Support Summon using old data when switching parties and not refreshing or re-opening estimated damage panel